psf/black/docs/editor_integration.md

 Use [Thonny-black-code-format](https://github.com/Franccisco/thonny-black-code-format).

-## Other editors
+## Other integrations

-Other editors will require external contributions.
+Other editors and tools will require external contributions.

 Patches welcome! ✨ 🍰 ✨